-RNSG 1251 is the study of the concepts related to the provision of nursing care for childbearing and childrearing families within the four roles of nursing (member of the profession, provider of patient- centered care, patient safety advocate, and member of the health care team).
-This course includes the application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family during the perinatal periods and the childbearing family.
-Upon completion of this course, the student will show competency in knowledge, judgment, skill and professional values within a legal/ethical framework focused on childbearing and childrearing families.
-This course must be taken and passed concurrently with RNSG 2462.
+RNSG 2201 is the study of the concepts related to the provision of nursing care for childrearing families within the four roles of nursing (member of the profession, provider of patient- centered care, patient safety advocate, and member of the health care team).
+This course includes the application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family from birth to adolescence.
+Upon completion of this course, the student will show competency in knowledge, judgment, skill and professional values within a legal/ethical framework focused on childrearing families.
+This course must be taken and passed concurrently with RNSG 2461.

-Supportive foundation knowledge needed to care for the childbearing/childrearing individual, family and community includes physical and emotional aspects of nursing care, integrating developmental, nutritional, and pharmacological concepts.
+Supportive foundation knowledge needed to care for the childrearing individual, family and community includes physical and emotional aspects of nursing care, integrating developmental, nutritional, and pharmacological concepts.
 Additionally, essential in success are concepts of communication, safety, legal ethical issues, current technology, economics, humanities and biological, social and behavioral sciences.